ddg93/ddg93.github.io/my_projects/hpc.md

     Your browser does not support the video tag.
   </video>
   <figcaption>
     Spanwise-wall normal section of a turbulent channel flow at Re<sub>τ</sub> = 1200.
 The computational grid is made by 2048 points in the stream-wise direction, 1024 points in the span-wise direction, 1025 points in the wall-normal direction.
+Colors indicate the streamwise velocity intensity.
   </figcaption>
 </figure>